benmneb/suttacentral-redirect/README.md

 ## Usage

 1. Click the extension icon in your browser toolbar
-2. Check "Redirect .net → .express automatically" to enable auto-redirect
+2. Check "Auto-redirect .net → .express" box to enable auto-redirect
 3. Use "Switch to .express" or "Switch to .net" button for manual redirects
 4. The button is only enabled when on a SuttaCentral site